danamini/aichat/readme.md

 To use this code you'll need to have deployed an Azure Open AI Service with a model, as well have provisioned an Azure Cognative Service for speech.

+The original code was created from snippets from https://learn.microsoft.com/en-us/azure/cognitive-services/speech-service/openai-speech

 ## Table of Contents

 - [Getting Started](#getting-started)